 - Soft Crosse.

-Fitness is an important component of the programme and is highlighted by the school Sports Day, general fitness testing in the PE program and Cross Country Competitions.
-Students participate in the ACHPER Fitness Testing Programme twice per year and results accompany their two written reports.
+Fitness is an important component of the program and is highlighted by the school Sports Day, general fitness testing in the PE program and Cross Country Competitions.
+Students participate in the ACHPER Fitness Testing Program twice per year and results accompany their two written reports.

 Inter school Sports

 Provide the opportunity for students in Years 3 to 6 to compete in a variety of sports in organised interschool competitions.